JoshuaKGoldberg/console-fail-test/docs/Development.md

 As with test frameworks, console-fail-test detects the global presence of common spy libraries to determine what to spy on console methods with.
 This logic similarly iterates through a list of known spy libraries and chooses the first that seems to match what's globally available.
-For example, if `jest` and `jest.fn` are available, it's assumed that Jest's spies are to be used as spy functions.
+For example, if a `jest` global variable and `jest.fn` are available, it's assumed that Jest's spies are to be used as spy functions.

 ### Adding a Spy Library